 Contact a Coweta County truck accident attorney for a free consultation

 No matter what kind of cargo a truck is carrying, the driver should always drive in a reasonably safe manner to avoid accidents and injuries to motorists.
 If you have been injured in an accident with a large commercial truck and you believe you were not at fault, you are likely entitled to compensation from the responsible party.
-At the Law Offices of Shane Smith, our experienced truck accident attorneys are dedicated to helping truck accident victims recover, so call our office today at (770) 487-8999 to schedule your free consultation.
+At Shane Smith Law, our experienced truck accident attorneys are dedicated to helping truck accident victims recover, so call our office today at (770) 487-8999 to schedule your free consultation.